Office of Admission and Financial Aid

 The willingness of the Committee on Admission to consider any variation from the recommended program will depend upon the applicant's promise of academic success and the quality of the total record.

-Standardized Test RequirementAll applicants for admission as freshmen are required to take either the SAT Reasoning Test of the College Entrance Examination Board or the assessment of the American College Testing Program (ACT) with the optional writing component.
+Standardized Test RequirementAll applicants for admission as freshmen are required to take either the SAT Reasoning Test of the College Entrance Examination Board or the assessment of the American College Testing Program (ACT).
 These tests are given several times each year on the USC campus and at many other test centers throughout the country.
 If test information and application forms are not readily available, write to the Educational Testing Service, 1947 Center Street, Berkeley, CA 94704 or the American College Testing Program, P.O.
 Box 414, Iowa City, IA 52240.
 For the SAT, visit www.collegeboard.com; for the ACT visit www.act.org.

 The Office of Admission encourages applicants to take three SAT Subject Tests administered by the College Board and have the test results sent to USC.